-Commonly overlooked tax deductions: holiday cards, school sponsorship, workshops, seminars
+Commonly overlooked tax deductions:

 Holiday cards you send to your clients are a good example of indirect advertising.
 Although the cards don't read “My yoga studio is the best in Sacramento” or “Please continue to come to my spa,” they do create a positive image for your business as well as foster a better relationship between you and the clients in the long run.

-Sponsoring your child’s sport team or school rally is another valid advertising expense, especially if your company’s name or logo is printed on the uniforms or other products they use.
+Sponsoring your child’s sports team or school rally is another valid advertising expense, especially if your company’s name or logo is printed on the uniforms or other products they use.
 As long as you can prove a clear connection between your business and your sponsorship, the IRS will see it as a deductible business expense.

-Last but not least, holding a workshop or seminar is another clever and legitimate way to promote your business, and therefore the expenses in these activities are tax deductible.
+Last but not least, holding a workshop or seminar is another clever and legitimate way to promote your business, and therefore the expenses in these activities are tax-deductible.

 Scenario 1: Ms. Pumpkin Pie owns a baking supply store.
 One day she decides to give a special workshop on wedding cake decoration, using the products from her store.
-This will grant exposure to her business and possibly lead to an increase in sales, thus she can deduct the costs of this workshop as advertising expenses.
+This will grant exposure to her business and possibly lead to an increase in sales; thus, she can deduct the costs of this workshop as advertising expenses.

 Big Exception: When you offer your service for free in order to promote your business, you cannot deduct the value of your time as an advertising expense.